-Item No. Item In Compliance?
+Item No. Item In Compliance? ice?
 Comments

 Yes No N/A

 C26 ✓ Annual tonnage limit of 750,000 tonnes.

-Item No. Item In Compliance?
-Comments Yes No N/A D1 Progressive Rehabilitation ✓ The western faces have been previously rehabilitated.
-D2 Sloping of Faces ~ Over 490 m of the west faces have been previously sloped.
-D3 Grades/Contours and/or Elevations ✓ As per site plans.
+Section D: Phasing and Rehabilitation Item No. Item In Compliance? \ Comments Yes No N/A D1 Progressive Rehabilitation The western faces have been previously rehabilitated. ~ Over 490 m of the west faces have been previously D2 Sloping of Faces ~ sloped.
+Grades/Contours and/or D3 As per site plans. ~ Elevations

-Item No. Item In Co In Compliance?
-Comments Yes No N/A D4 Vegetation ✓ Tree planting has taken place within the west setback area, the southern extraction limit and within the east setback area.
+Item No. Item In Co omplian ce?
+Comments Yes No N/A D4 Vegetation ' Tree planting has taken place within the west setback area, the southern extraction limit and within the east setback area.
 D5 Disturbed Hectarage Minimized ~ Site is outside of the Greenbelt Plan.
-D6 Phasing/Sequencing × If operational phasing or sequencing is described on your site plan, please indicate what phase(s) you are in for extraction, progressive rehabilitation and final rehabilitation is/are currently under extraction and which phase(s) is/are undergoing rehabilitation: Extraction below water has previously occurred in the three ponds.
+D6 Phasing/Sequencing ~ If operational phasing or sequencing is described on your site plan, please indicate what phase(s) you are in for extraction, progressive rehabilitation and final rehabilitation is/are currently under extraction and which phase(s) is/are undergoing rehabilitation: Extraction below water has previously occurred in the three ponds.